Emma-duru/rule-validation-api/README.md

   `git clone https://github.com/Emma-duru/rule-validation-api.git`
   on your terminal

-- To install the necessary packages, run `node app`
+- To install the necessary packages, run `npm install`

+- To run the project, run `npm start`